Elementary Building Blocks for Cluster Mott Insulators: Discussion and Outlook

-So far, we have only explored a relatively simple set of non-interacting Hamiltonians, neglecting the spatial structure of the orbitals involved and some of the terms, such as crystal field splittings and spin-orbit coupling, relevant in many real materials (our interaction Hamiltonian, on the other hand, is already perfectly suitable for describing many real materials).
-Crystal field terms can be thought of as on-site inter-orbital hopping terms, and properly taking into account the orbital structure will modify the form of the hopping between sites in Eq.~\ref{eqn:multiorb_hopping_gen}.
-Including both of these effects will obviously change the structure of the non-interacting molecular orbital levels, and can further reduce the orbital symmetries.
-However, they will not make a dramatic qualitative change to the physics.
-On the other hand, including spin-orbit coupling will have a dramatic effect as it would mean spin is no longer conserved.
-The majority of the non-trivial GSDs encountered in the examples we've shown here are protected by spin conservation, meaning that they are bound to change once spin-orbit coupling is introduced.
+We now briefly comment on the likely impact of additional terms required for an accurate quantitative comparison with realistic candidate materials, which we have thus far neglected (note that these additions are all at the level of the non-interacting Hamiltonian, as the interacting Hamiltonian used here already accounts for realistic multi-orbital Hubbard-Kanamori interactions).
+Crystal field terms can be thought of as on-site inter-orbital hopping terms, and accounting for the details of orbital structure will modify the form of the hopping between sites in Eq.~\ref{eqn:multiorb_hopping_gen}.
+Including both of these effects will, of course, change the structure of the non-interacting molecular orbital levels, and can further reduce the orbital symmetries.
+However, they will not make a dramatic qualitative change in the underlying core physics of CMIs.
+On the other hand, introducing spin-orbit coupling will have a dramatic effect, as it would mean spin is no longer conserved.
+The majority of the non-trivial GSDs encountered in the examples we have shown here are protected, not by lattice or orbital symmetries, but by spin conservation, which are thus bound to change once spin-orbit coupling is introduced.
 Indeed, in a realistic material, the only symmetries likely remaining will be the point group of the cluster and time-reversal symmetry.
-In such a scenario only doublets (Kramers or non-Kramers) will be realistically possible (with the exception of the tetrahedral cluster, whose $T_d$ point group symmetry contains three-fold degenerate representations).
+In such a scenario, only doublets (Kramers or non-Kramers) will realistically be possible (with the exception of the tetrahedral cluster, whose $T_d$ point group symmetry contains three-fold degenerate representations).
+This can be seen in studies of realistic $\mathrm{M_2O_{9}}$ dimer \cite{m2o9dimer} and $\mathrm{M_3O_{12}}$ trimer \cite{vjthesis} cluster materials.
+Beyond the cluster itself, the surrounding lattice may induce Jahn-Teller distortions and further reduce the GSD of a cluster, particularly in the rare cases encountered here in which orbital symmetries act to protect the localized degrees of freedom.